AbdullahJanKhan/zapfilerotation/README.md

 # zapfilerotation

-this repo is for zap file rotation package which enables users to rotate file based on time as well as size
+This package is for uber zap logger.
+It can be used as a file rotation package which enables users to rotate file based on time as well as size

+It takes following input parameters

+1. complete file path
+2. time interval duration
+3. max size of file in mega bytes

+and returns file rotation instance

+# Example

+filename = "./logger.log"

+writeFile := zapfilerotation.NewTimeRotationWriter(filename, time.Minute, 2)

+core := zapcore.NewCore(
+zapcore.NewJSONEncoder(zap.NewProductionEncoderConfig()),
+zapcore.NewMultiWriteSyncer(zapcore.AddSync(writeFile)),
+zap.InfoLevel,
+)

+logger := zap.New(core)